 Speaking of the office environment, nosy colleagues are often the worst part of being laid off.
 There will likely be at least one seemingly well-intentioned person hovering over your desk constantly to offer his or her “sympathy” (read: gloat) over your lost job.
 He or she will ask questions like, “What are you going to do now?” and spew platitudes like, “Everything will work out … I think.”

 Don’t put up with or encourage this kind of behavior.
 Any insecurity shown on your part will attract these busybodies like ants to honey.
 No matter how scared or angry you may feel, smack a smile on your face and exude positivity.
 You’ll avoid letting anyone make you feel worse, and you’ll impress your former boss, who will likely remark on your poise to future employers.

 Make Plans for the Future

 And there will be future employers, no matter how desperate things seem right now.
-With President Obama proposing $210 billion for new jobs, we’re beginning to see a way out of this recession.
-More importantly, getting the axe can offer a life-changing opportunity to evaluate your career to date, and make positive changes.
+Getting the axe can offer a life-changing opportunity to evaluate your career to date, and make positive changes.
 Think of being laid off as a new beginning, rather than a bad ending That’s the key to staying motivated at this job and the next.